-A student may be suspended or expelled for engaging in unlawful activity on or off school grounds if the unlawful activity may reasonably be considered to be an interference with school purposes or an educational function, or the student's removal is necessary to restore order or protect persons on school property.
-This includes any unlawful activity meeting the above criteria that takes place during weekends, holidays, other school breaks, and the summer period when a student may not be attending classes or other school functions.
+A scholar may be suspended or expelled for engaging in unlawful activity on or off school grounds if the unlawful activity may reasonably be considered to be an interference with school purposes or an educational function, or the scholar's removal is necessary to restore order or protect persons on school property.
+This includes any unlawful activity meeting the above criteria that takes place during weekends, holidays, other school breaks, and the summer period when a scholar may not be attending classes or other school functions.

-Student Legal Settlement Not in Attendance Area IC 20-33-8-17 A student may be expelled if it is determined that the student's legal settlement is not in the attendance area of the school where the student is enrolled
+Scholar Legal Settlement Not in Attendance Area IC 20-33-8-17 A scholar may be expelled if it is determined that the scholar's legal settlement is not in the attendance area of the school where the scholar is enrolled personal analysis, or an evaluation, which is not a direct part of the academic instruction.
+Instructional materials include teachers' manuals, scholar texts, films, other video materials, or tapes.